 I built the doll house in the summer of 1975, after taking a wood working class.
 I can remember using my father’s tools and workbench and later obsessing over the wall paper choices and other architectural details.
 To me, this was just another art project, but I knew enough not to talk about it with people who wouldn’t understand how a 20 year old young woman would rather construct and decorate a doll house than go out partying.

 in subsequent years, the doll house has moved around with my family and me, from house to house, along with all of our other stuff.
-For a long time it sat neglected in the corner and my boys weren’t interested in playing with it.
+For a long time it sat neglected in the corner, as my boys weren’t interested in playing with it.
 Then, a few years ago, my interest was renewed when some real live children visited my studio and made a beeline for it.

 I looked at the house with new eyes and decided to spiff it up.
 I added some green molding here and there and painted leafy branches on the plain pink gable.